 The purpose of the FR44 certificate is to make certain that you are always insured when driving a vehicle, whether you own one or not.
 You are usually required to carry FR44 insurance without any lapse of coverage for 3 years.
 FR44 is also a monitoring device.
 If your FR44 coverage lapses at all, your insurance provider must electronically notify the state DMV, filing an FR-46 which cancels the FR44.
 This results in automatic license suspension of your drivers license once again.

 One of the most frequent questions people ask concerning what is FR44: “Is it a stand alone insurance policy?”
 The answer is no. The FR44 does not exist on its own.
 If you own a car, the FR44 is an endorsement or attachment to your existing auto insurance policy.
 If you don’t own a vehicle, you will purchase a non-owner insurance policy, and the FR44 certificate will be attached to that.
-In general, a non owner FR44 certificate (without a vehicle) is cheaper than an FR44 owner-operator certificate (with a car).
+In general, an FR44 Non Owner Insurance certificate (without a vehicle) is cheaper than an FR44 owner-operator certificate (with a car).
 However, if you own a vehicle you can’t purchase a non-owner FR44 certificate to avoid paying a higher premium.

 Another frequently asked question asked is, “do I need to continue my FR44 coverage if I move to another state?”
 Because FR44 insurance is only available in Florida and Virginia, the coverage cannot be transferred if you move out of these states.
 If you carry FR44 insurance and move to another state, our agents can assist you so you’ll continue being properly insured without interruption prior to moving to the new state.

 UltraCar Insurance specializes in providing FR44 insurance for vehicle owners, and non owner FR44 Virginia and non owner FR44 Florida for non-vehicle owners.
 We can answer your questions about what is FR44 insurance.
 Our agents are licensed in both states, and can offer the lowest FR44 insurance rate possible for your situation.
 Start your quote now, or give us a call today.